Acute kidney injury

 • feeling confused, anxious and restless, or sleepy

-• swelling of your legs or other body parts
+• swelling of your legs or other parts of your body

-• pain in your abdomen or lower back.
+• pain in your abdomen or middle back.

-Sometimes AKI can occur without any symptoms and can only be picked up by a blood test.
+Sometimes AKI can occur without any signs and symptoms and can only be picked up by a blood test and/or urine test.

 AKI is usually diagnosed from a blood test that measures the level of a substance called creatinine in your blood.
-High levels of creatinine mean that your kidneys are not getting rid of waste products as well as they should.
+Creatinine is a normal by-product of your muscle function and high levels of creatinine mean that your kidneys are not getting rid of waste products as well as they should.
 Sometimes a sample of urine will be checked for blood and protein (dipstick test) and an ultrasound scan of the kidneys will be done to pick up any blockages.

 In rare cases, a kidney biopsy may be needed to work out what is causing AKI.
 This involves taking a very small sample of tissue from one kidney using a fine needle.
 The area will be numbed using local anaesthetic.